 You have entered many competitions and prepared numerous concepts.
 Have you been able to realize many of your projects, or are you currently more of a concept studio?

 Of course we are more than just a ‘concept studio’.
 ATMOSFERA is primarily an architectural studio for realizations.
+Whether that be for someone looking for raleigh homes for sale or for other kinds of ventures, we’re in the market to construct things to captivate and motivate people.
 Some projects seem to be ahead of the present moment.
 For example, the Diving Club is meant to be a transparent sphere, 20 meters in diameter, full of water.
 At this point it is questionable whether there is material that would have transparency, resistance to pressure and be safe in such dimensions.
 But even if we can’t build it now, soon it will be possible.
 As science progresses, new materials are constantly arising.

 “Sustainability” is something of a buzzword in architecture and design today.
 What does sustainability mean to you, and how do you practice it in your work?